 The Cayman Islands.

-A place that the ordinary layperson would have never heard of, but in the alternative investment funds industry, possibly the most popular offshore jurisdiction to base a fund in.
+A place that the layman may not have heard of, but when considering the best way to start an alternative investment fund, they're possibly the most popular offshore jurisdiction to base a fund in.

 A number of factors influence the choice of jurisdiction for hedge funds.
 This includes the type & profile of the investors, their expectations for governance-related matters and their familiarity and preference for specific jurisdictions.

 The Cayman Islands is the gold standard in the institutional investor world.

 Institutional investors & stakeholders, such as asset managers, family offices and private equity firms have an affinity for Cayman due to its reputation and the number of alternative investment firms located there.